When selecting a candidate, companies usually include a comprehensive recruitment process.

 Knowledge of Quantitative & Spatial Aspects of Reality

 This portion of the test evaluates your ability to integrate math with other types of knowledge.
-Here, you will be asked to handle essential mathematical elements (e.g., types of numbers, symbols, geometric elements, measures).
+Here, you will be asked to handle essential mathematical elements (e.g., types of numbers, symbols, geometric elements, and measures).

 Additionally, this part of the evaluation tests the application of mathematical knowledge to a wide variety of situations from other fields of expertise and daily problems or conditions.